DanielTantsyura/nexus/swift_code/nexus/README.md

 - Displays current user profile with comprehensive details
 - Navigation to other app sections
 - Auto-retry mechanism for loading profile data
-- Manual refresh button for fallback
+- Modular subviews for better maintainability

 ### User List
 - Browse all users in the network
 - Real-time search functionality
 - Pull-to-refresh for latest data
-- Clear empty and error states
+- Clear empty and error states using standard components

 ### Edit Profile
 - Update personal and professional information
+- Organized form with logical sections
 - Form validation and error handling
 - Immediate profile refresh after updates